dhruvsoni0612/SWEusingDCGAN/README.md

 # SWEusingDCGAN
-Steganography without Embedding using DCGANs based on the paper "A Novel Image Steganography Method via Deep Convolutional Generative Adversarial Networks"(link:https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8403208).
-To my knowledge, this is the first full implementation of this paper.
+This Steganography without Embedding techniqu uses DCGANs to hide secret data in the noise vector of a stego image to avoid detection by current steganalysis algorithms.
+An extractor is trained to estimate the noise vector from the stego image and obtain original secret data.

 # Instructions
 Since code was written in Google Colab, the code has been attached in the form of an ipynb file.